Get Tech Tips

-A good salesperson is one who can talk and listen to the needs of the customer.
+A good salesperson can talk and listen to the needs of the customer.

-An introverted person is more likely to listen to you and learn about your interests, first, before carrying on a conversation.
-That is exactly what customers want from a salesman, but given what we know about an introvert personality, how do you get an introvert person to walk up to customers and initiate a conversation and proceed to sell?
+An introverted person is more likely to listen to you and learn about your interests first before carrying on a conversation.
+That is exactly what customers want from a salesperson, but given what we know about an introverted personality, how do you get an introverted person to walk up to customers and initiate a conversation and proceed to sell?

 Learn from the Extrovert

-If you are an introvert, you won’t naturally have the social nerve of an extrovert; but you can act like you do.
-What's that catchphrase, “Fake it, ‘til you make it”?
+If you are an introvert, you won’t naturally have the social nerve of an extrovert, but you can act like it.
+We've all heard the catchphrase: “Fake it ‘til you make it.”

-In your daily life start by simply practicing saying ‘hello’ to passersby, forcing yourself into the public domain and even consider joining a public speaking group.
-All of those practices will help you become more comfortable with strangers and in turn they will feel more comfortable around you.
+In your daily life, start by simply practicing saying ‘hello’ to passersby, forcing yourself into the public domain, and even consider joining a public speaking group.
+All of those practices will help you become more comfortable with strangers, and in turn, they will feel more comfortable around you.
 Get passionate about work.
 What you have to sell is pretty incredible.
-If it wasn’t, you wouldn’t be selling it and you wouldn’t have customers looking to buy it.
+If it weren’t, you wouldn’t be selling it, and you wouldn’t have customers looking to buy it.
 Keeping yourself busy by being persistent and helping others.
-This will help you gain some extrovert qualities and make you a better salesperson.
+That will help you gain some extrovert qualities and make you a better salesperson.

 Learn from the Introvert

-If you’re an Extrovert it’s time to slow down and develop a few introverted qualities.
-It is human nature to enjoy talking about ourselves, but in order to build relationships, we need to listen more.
-In your next conversation pay attention to what others are saying and ask questions.
+If you’re an extrovert, it’s time to slow down and develop a few introverted qualities.
+It is human nature to enjoy talking about ourselves, but to build relationships, we need to listen more.
+In your next conversation, pay attention to what others are saying and ask questions.
 It will promote better listening skills and build stronger relationships with customers.
-Extroverts will often say they have a hard time sitting still and focusing on reading, but recognize that reading is an opportunity for you to learn more, to better prepare yourself, and will broaden your horizons as a salesperson.
+Extroverts will often say they have a hard time sitting still and focusing on reading.
+However, it helps to recognize that reading is an opportunity for you to learn more, better prepare yourself, and broaden your horizons as a salesperson.